Please never give a recorded statement to the adverse driver’s insurance company.

 If insurance companies treated people fairly, personal injury attorneys would be out of a job.
 We exist for a reason.
 We represent you and your best interests.
 The adjuster represents the insurance company and their shareholders’ best interest.
 They are not a good neighbor, you are not in good hands, be careful and look out for yourself.

 Feel you have a potential personal injury case?
-Contact the Law Offices of Alan M. Laskin in Sacramento California today.
+Contact Laskin Balma Attorneys at Law in Sacramento California today.